r-lib/gmailr/cran-comments.md

-The vignettes are not being built.
-I am no longer receiving the referenced message from the check.
-I apologize for overlooking the message on the previous submission.
+The vignettes and index are now being properly built, and the referenced message is gone from R CMD check.
+I apologize for overlooking this on the previous submission.

 Thanks,